XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

   * Floppy Drive
   * CD

-Computers use two types of storage: Primary storage and secondary storage.
-Memory is also known as primary storage, primary memory, main storage, internal storage, main memory, and RAM (Random Access Memory); all these terms are used interchangeably by people in computer circles.
-The CPU interacts closely with primary storage, or main memory, referring to it for both instructions and data.

-A computer's memory holds data only temporarily, at the time the computer is executing a program.
-Secondary storage holds permanent or semi-permanent data on some external magnetic or optical medium.
+A computer's `Main Memory` holds data only temporarily, at the time the computer is executing a program. `Secondary storage` holds permanent or semi-permanent data on some external magnetic or optical medium.

 3.Processor/CPU:
 ----------------